MMTLukas/ma-scalable-web/README.md

 ## [12 Factor App](http://12factor.net/)

-This app try to satisfy the 12 factor rules
+This app try to satisfy the 12 factor rules, some of them are:
 * Codebase: The codebases is stored in a version control system
-* Dependencies: The Gem file explicitly declare dependencies and the system don't assume existing system tools, ? have only one .ru file ?
+* Dependencies: The gemfile explicitly declares dependencies and the system don't assume existing system tools
-* Config: ?
-Store Username and Password in the enviroments ?
-* Backing Services: -
-* Build, release, run: -
-* Process: The processes are stateless and share nothing, ? execute the app as one ?
+* Process: The processes are stateless and share nothing
-* Port binding: The services communicates via a simple url, ? one app so it is self-contained ?
+* Port binding: The services communicates via a simple url with a port
-* Concurrency: ? all four processes handle specific needs ?
-* Disposability: -, ? application crashe, it should start back up ?
-* Dev/prod parity: Because there is no production releases, the dev and the production stage are similar
+* Dev/prod parity: There is no production releases, there can't be different enviroments
-* Logs: ? log something ?
-* Admin processes: Because there is only one stage, the tests enviroment don't differs to the other stages
+* Admin processes: Because there is only one stage, the tests enviroment don't differs to some other stages

-?
-30 Punkte ?